influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/introduction/_index.md

 The introductory documentation includes all the information you need to get up and running with Kapacitor.

 ## [Downloading Kapacitor](https://influxdata.com/downloads/#kapacitor)

-Download Kapacitor.
+See the [InfluxData downloads page](https://influxdata.com/downloads/#kapacitor) to download Kapacitor OSS releases.

 ## [Installing Kapacitor](/kapacitor/v1.4/introduction/installation/)

-Directions for installing, starting, and configuring Kapacitor.
+See [Installing Kapacitor](/kapacitor/v1.4/introduction/installation/) for details on installing, starting, and configuring Kapacitor OSS.

 ## [Getting started with Kapacitor](/kapacitor/v1.4/introduction/getting-started/)

-This guide will walk you through how to process stream and batch data and teaches you the basics of using and running a Kapacitor daemon.
+The [Getting started with Kapacitor](/kapacitor/v1.4/introduction/getting-started/) will walk you through how to process stream and batch data and teaches you the basics of using and running a Kapacitor daemon.